About the course

 According to the department's records, 100% of MSc by Research in Musculoskeletal Sciences alumni are employed, across a wide range of clinical professions (eg rheumatology, orthopaedics or physiotherapy) and non-clinical related professions (eg postdoctoral academic and industrial research, teaching, pharmaceuticals, marketing and scientific writing).
 A number of alumni set up their own businesses or changed paths completely into banking and medical writing, a group which constitute around 1% of the total number.

-The Director of Graduate Studies and Graduate Studies Officer follow the department's alumni to establish the long-term career paths of past students.
-The department is preparing an alumni-specific website and newsletter.
+The Director of Graduate Studies and Graduate Studies Officer follow the department's alumni to establish the career paths of past students.

 Changes to this course and your supervision